Applications for Funding

 At the end of every school year appropriate accounting records showing vouched income and expenditure for each school year must be submitted to the School Meals Section.
 Accounts must show all expenditure of the project and all sources of funding – statutory and voluntary.

-Income and Expenditure Report provided on this web page to submit your end of year accounts.
+Please use the Income and Expenditure Report provided on this web page to submit your end of year accounts.

 Your total expenditure for the school year shown in your end-of-year accounts should reflect the overall attendance (for example based on roll attendance) during the year.
 It is the responsibility of the school or project to ensure that food is purchased only for children in attendance and that no funding is spent in relation to known absentees.